mstruebing/mstruebing.github.io/_posts/2017-01-13-why-i-like-wc.md

 Wc is a small handy tool which I use often.
-I'm calling it word-count in my head.(Today I learned by looking wc up on Wikipedia: it is actually called word count)
+I'm calling it word-count in my head.(Today I learned by looking wc up on Wikipedia: it is actually called word count) It is part of the [GNU coreutils](https://www.gnu.org/software/coreutils/coreutils.html) it should be on nearly any system.

 What can you do with wc?
 With wc you can simply count lines, words or characters of a file or string, and thats it.
 Nothing more or less.